-1 credit Prerequisite: Required Biology and a second science credit; Recommended a course from the Health Science Program of Study Course Description: The Anatomy and Physiology course is designed for students to conduct laboratory and field investigations, use scientific methods during investigations, and make informed decisions using critical thinking and scientific problem solving.
-Students in Anatomy and Physiology will study a variety of topics, including the structure and function of the human body and the interaction of body systems for maintaining homeostasis.
-This course satisfies the 3rd or 4th year Science credit.
+11th-12th 4.0 Prerequisite: Required Biology and Chemistry; Recommended a course from the Health Science Program of Study Course Description: The Pathophysiology course is designed for students to conduct laboratory and field investigations, use scientific methods during investigations, and make informed decisions using critical thinking and scientific problem solving.
+Students in Pathophysiology will study disease processes and how humans are affected.
+Emphasis is placed on prevention and treatment of disease.
+Students will differentiate between normal and abnormal physiology.
+Lab Fee is \$5.00.
+This course satisfies the 3rd or 4th year Science credit and is counted in the GPA as an academic elective.